AbsaOSS/datasets-similarity/similarity/README.md

 File `categorical.ipynb` shows usage of `comparing.py`.

+## folder interfaces
+This folder contains two files: `ConnectorInterface.py` and `UserInterface.py`.
+## folder models
+Contains all models that are used for interfaces.
 ## file Comparator.py
 File contains Comparator class, ComparatorType classes and DistanceFunction Comparator is part of the pipeline that is shown below